Are electric bikes legal in Australia?

 Difference in rules/regulations between pedal assist and throttle e-bike in Australia

-Throttle on demand e-Bikes can be activated through a throttle element such as grip-twist, button, or trigger.
-Some e-Bikes with throttle still require pedaling in order to propel itself, but some e-Bikes do not require this and can propel itself based on throttle alone.
+Throttle on-demand e-bikes can be activated through a throttle element such as grip-twist, button, or trigger.
+Some e-bikes with throttle still require pedaling in order to propel themselves, but some e-Bikes do not require this and can propel themselves based on throttle alone.

-However, Australian standards across the board make it clear that an e-Bike with throttle must rely on pedaling power as its main power source.
+However, Australian standards across the board make it clear that an e-bike with a throttle must rely on pedaling power as its main power source.

-Any e-Bike that exceeds these respective regulations will be legally classified as motor vehicles, wherein a separate system of road rules and laws apply.
+Any e-bike that exceeds these respective regulations will be legally classified as a motor vehicle, wherein a separate system of road rules and laws apply.